Three credit resolutions for 2023

 In general, getting and keeping a strong credit score is more of a marathon than a sprint.
 First and foremost, you should aim to pay your bills on time because payment history represents 35 percent of the FICO formula.

-Additionally, keep your debts low (how much you owe counts for 30 percent), maintain longevity (the length of your account history represents 15 percent), successfully manage different types of credit (your mix of accounts comprises 10 percent) and avoid applying for too much credit all at once (recent inquiries fill out the remaining 10 percent of the puzzle).
+Additionally, keep your debts low (how much you owe counts for 30 percent), build longevity (the length of your account history represents 15 percent), successfully manage different types of credit (your mix of accounts comprises 10 percent) and avoid applying for too much credit all at once (recent inquiries fill out the remaining 10 percent of the puzzle).

-Keep your credit utilization rate low
+3. Try to keep your credit utilization rate low

 What a lot of people don’t know is that your credit usage is normally reported on your statement date.
 So even if you pay your credit card bills in full each month, you might still have a high credit utilization ratio that can drag down your credit score.